firtree22/SpeechEE/readme.md

-This is the code for SpeechEE.
+This is the code for the paper.